skillcate/flight-price-prediction/README.md

-# Fligh Fare Prediction - a Classic Time Series Project
+# Flight Fare Prediction - a Classic Time Series Project
 * Flight fare prediction is a classical problem of time series forecasting that finds trends in past observations to outline the future
 * Many popular flight booking websites today, including Google Flights, showcase important insights on:
   * Current fair status: high, low or fair